Adeyemi0/Trial-Conversion-Analysis/README.md

             └── mart_worker_adoption  (mart: admin vs worker segmentation)
 ```

-### `stg_trial_events`
+### `stg_trial_events` — `sql/stg_trial_events.sql`

-**File:** `sql/stg_trial_events.sql`

-**Purpose:** This staging model is the single source of truth for cleaned event data.
-It exists to separate data quality logic from analytical logic.
-Any downstream mart can reference this model without needing to repeat deduplication, datetime parsing, or boundary validation.
+The staging model is the single source of truth for cleaned event data.
+It separates data quality logic from analytical logic so that any downstream mart can reference it without repeating deduplication or validation.
+It deduplicates exact duplicate rows, parses all datetime columns, removes events outside the trial window, and adds derived fields used by multiple downstream models: `trial_day_number`, `hours_since_trial_start`, and `days_to_conversion`.

-**What it does:**
-- Deduplicates exact duplicate rows using `ROW_NUMBER()` partitioned by all meaningful fields
-- Parses and casts all datetime columns with explicit null handling for the `converted_at` field (which is null for non-converters)
-- Removes events outside the trial window (before `trial_start` or after `trial_end`)
-- Adds derived fields used by multiple downstream models: `trial_day_number`, `hours_since_trial_start`, and `days_to_conversion`

 **Grain:** One row per organisation per event, deduplicated.

-### `mart_trial_goals`
+### `mart_trial_goals` — `sql/mart_trial_goals.sql`

-**File:** `sql/mart_trial_goals.sql`

-**Purpose:** This mart translates the analytical findings into a trackable definition of what "good trial behaviour" looks like.
-The five goals were defined based on what the analysis identified as the most meaningful product interactions, grounded in product-value logic rather than pure statistical lift.
+This mart defines five data-driven trial goals and tracks whether each organisation completed them.
+The goals were chosen based on product-value logic rather than pure statistical lift, because no individual behaviour achieved statistical significance as a conversion predictor.

-**The rationale for each goal:**

-Goal 1 (Created at least one shift) is the single most important admin action.
-87.8% of trialling organisations hit this, and converters do so at a slightly higher rate (89.8% vs 87.2%).
-It represents the moment the admin has moved from exploration to actual use.
-An organisation that never creates a shift has not used the product for its core purpose.
+Goal 1 (Created at least one shift) is the core admin action and the moment the product moves from exploration to actual use.
+87.8% of trialling organisations hit this, and converters do so at a slightly higher rate.

-Goal 2 (Viewed the mobile schedule at least once) addresses the largest single friction point in the funnel.
+Goal 2 (Viewed the mobile schedule at least once) addresses the largest friction point in the funnel.
 Only 47% of organisations that created shifts also opened the mobile schedule.
 This step represents the admin-to-worker handoff.
 Without it, the product has only ever been used by one person.

-Goal 3 (Set workforce availability at least once) signals that employees are configuring their own preferences within the platform.
-This is a leading indicator that the product is moving from admin-only configuration to genuine workforce adoption.
+Goal 3 (Set workforce availability at least once) signals that employees are configuring their own preferences.
+This is a leading indicator of genuine workforce adoption rather than passive schedule viewing.

-Goal 4 (Active on 3 or more distinct days) captures sustained engagement rather than a single-session trial.
-Threshold analysis validated that 3 active days corresponds to meaningfully higher long-term conversion likelihood compared to 1 or 2 active days.
+Goal 4 (Active on 3 or more distinct days) captures sustained engagement.
+A threshold analysis validated that 3 active days corresponds to meaningfully higher long-term conversion likelihood compared to single-session trials.

 Goal 5 (Used 3 or more distinct activity types) captures breadth of platform exploration.
-Organisations that explore multiple features show a +1.4 percentage point conversion uplift and represent the strongest behavioural predictor in the logistic regression model.
+Organisations that explore multiple features show the strongest behavioural predictor signal in the logistic regression model.

 **Grain:** One row per `organization_id`.

-**Key fields:** `goal_1_created_shift` through `goal_5_explored_3plus_features`, `goals_completed_count`, and all supporting diagnostic signals.

-### `mart_trial_activation`
+### `mart_trial_activation` — `sql/mart_trial_activation.sql`

-**File:** `sql/mart_trial_activation.sql`

-**Purpose:** This mart defines "Trial Activation" as the completion of all five goals and assigns each organisation to an activation tier.
-It is designed to be the operational layer that CS and product teams can query directly.
+This mart defines Trial Activation as the completion of all five goals and assigns each organisation to an activation tier: Fully Activated (all 5 goals), Partially Activated (3 to 4 goals), Early Engagement (1 to 2 goals), and No Engagement (0 goals).
+It exists so that CS and product teams can query it directly without re-running analysis.

-**Why a composite activation definition:** No single behaviour predicts conversion.
-But a composite definition covering the core scheduling action, the mobile handoff, workforce configuration, sustained use, and feature breadth captures the full range of "has this organisation experienced core product value?"
-That question, even if it does not directly predict trial conversion, is the correct measure of product health during a trial.

-**Activation tiers:**
-- Fully Activated: all 5 goals complete
-- Partially Activated: 3 to 4 goals complete
-- Early Engagement: 1 to 2 goals complete
-- No Engagement: 0 goals complete

-**Intervention flags built into the model:**
-- `is_near_activated_not_converted`: 3+ goals complete but not yet converted.
-High-value CS target.
-- `is_zero_engagement`: zero events or active days.
-Requires immediate re-engagement outreach.
-- `is_activated_churned`: all 5 goals complete but did not convert.
-Requires post-mortem analysis.
+Intervention flags built into the model include `is_near_activated_not_converted` (3+ goals complete but not yet converted, the highest-value CS target), `is_zero_engagement` (requires immediate re-engagement outreach), and `is_activated_churned` (all 5 goals complete but did not convert, requiring post-mortem analysis).

 **Grain:** One row per `organization_id`.

-### `mart_worker_adoption`
+### `mart_worker_adoption` — `sql/mart_worker_adoption.sql`

-**File:** `sql/mart_worker_adoption.sql`

-**Purpose:** This mart operationalises the admin vs worker segmentation framework.
-It classifies every event in the staging layer as either admin-side or worker-side based on product logic, then aggregates to the organisation level to produce the three-archetype classification.

-**Why this model exists as a separate mart:** The admin/worker distinction is not just an analytical concept.
-It should be a live operational metric.
-Product and CS teams need to know, in real time, which organisations have bridged the admin-to-worker gap and which have not.
-This model makes that visible in the warehouse without requiring analysts to re-run the classification logic each time.
+This mart operationalises the admin vs worker segmentation.
+It classifies every event as admin-side or worker-side, aggregates to the organisation level, and produces the three-archetype classification.
+It exists as a separate mart because the admin/worker distinction should be a live operational metric, not just an analytical one.
+CS and product teams need to know in real time which organisations have bridged the admin-to-worker gap and which have not.

-**Intervention flags:**
-- `flag_admin_only_not_converted`: admin activity present, zero worker activity, not converted.
-Primary target for the 48-hour worker onboarding nudge.
-- `flag_no_punchclock_not_converted`: workers joined but never used the punch clock.
-Secondary target for feature education outreach.
-- `flag_deep_worker_not_converted`: worker depth score of 3 or above but did not convert.
-Analytically interesting for further investigation.
+Intervention flags include `flag_admin_only_not_converted` (the primary target for the 48-hour onboarding nudge), `flag_no_punchclock_not_converted` (workers joined but never used the punch clock, a secondary feature education target), and `flag_deep_worker_not_converted` (worker depth score of 3 or above but did not convert, analytically interesting for further investigation).

 **Grain:** One row per `organization_id`.